 HOMES AND LAND IN HISTORIC WILLIAMSBURG, VIRGINIA

-This waterfront property is located on the historic "Neck-O-Land", just east of Jamestown Island and 4 miles from downtown Williamsburg and the College of William and Mary.
-A breathtaking combination of forest and fields, this estate parcel is well priced for its size and privacy, and has been designed to provide a quality balance between home-site and conservation green area.
+This waterfront property is located on the historic John Tyler highway, just west of Jamestown and 7 miles from downtown Williamsburg and the College of William and Mary.

 This Land is Rare and Outstanding!

 Call Bobby Hornsby today for more details!